Reflecting on 2021 and Heading into 2022 with Mindfulness, Confidence, and Non-Reaction to External

 Nothing about that home trip was normal.
 The trip merged with the drive to the Himalayas that wasn’t stress-free either.
 But after submitting the test results and an e-pass we entered the state.
 Himachal police were cooperating with visitors.

 Every day in the Himalayas was glorious.
 But empty shops, dusty guesthouses, and listless faces stared at us.
-There was at least one family in every village that invited us.
-But the families who wanted us out of their village were many more.
-There was fear in the eyes of locals.
-The guesthouses we stayed at were glad we were there, but their neighbors weren’t.
-We got malicious looks.
+There was, at least, one family in every village that welcomed us.
+But the families who wanted us gone were many more.
+I could see fear in the eyes of locals that sometimes looked like hatred toward outsiders.
 Unwarranted questions were darted at us in a tone anything but polite.

 After four months — about August end — the second wave had ebbed away.
 We had had a great time hiking in solitary Himachal mountains and working from pastures.
 But torrential rain had been pouring down in Himachal, and the monsoon was to be followed by extreme cold.
 We knew we had to leave the state.